 Can I pay monthly?

-We are only able to accept payment for the fee of £52 per bin.
+No. We are only able to accept payment for the full annual fee of £57 per bin.

 Can I join the service part way through the year?

 The service runs from 1 April until 31 March each year.
 You can join at any time during the calendar year but the full charge of £57 will apply.
 You will then need to renew again to receive the service from 1 April each year.
 Renewals for the following years’ service must be paid for in advance, which must be done between 06 January and 31 March.
 For example if you join in November 2021 you pay £57 until end of March 2022 and will then be required to renew by the end of March 2022 to continue to receive the service from April 2022.

 Can I request an assisted collection for my garden waste?

 You can request an assisted collection at any time here: